college-related/Notes_Old_question_solutions/3rd-Semester/JAVA/Old_Questions/2011-fall/README.md

 - It is a classess variable, i.e it is same for all the objects of that class.
 - `static` keyword is used to create a static member variable.
 - If one object of the class changes the value of the static member then when displying value of that variable with another object will show the changed value.
+- If a class have only static methods then the class can be used directly without creating any object of that class to access those methods.
+Example: `In Collection.sort(list), Collection class have all static methods only one of which is sort() so we don't have to make a object of Collection class to access the sort() method`

 ### Swing

 - Swing is a GUI toolkit for java window based application.
 - It is built on top of `AWT` API.
 - It provides components that are lightweight and platform independent unlike `AWT`.
+- It has much more components then AWT and have richer functionalities.
 - We use `Javax.swing` package in order to use swing components.
+- It is much like AWT and can use the AWT components with a J infront of the Classes.
+Example: `JFrame, JButton, etc`